 Chapter 4 explores extended periods when no executions have occurred.
 Its theme is extending the table using joins.

-This final chapter is a collection of miscellaneous challenge questions.
+Chapter 5 provides closing remarks and a collection of miscellaneous user-added challenge questions.